 This white paper defines an extension to the Internet Printing Protocol (IPP) that supports printing of physical objects by Additive Manufacturing devices such as three-dimensional (3D) printers.
 The attributes and values defined in this document have been prototyped using the CUPS software [CUPS].

 The primary focus of this document is on popular Fused Deposition Modeling (FDM) devices that melt and extrude ABS and PLA filaments in layers to produce a physical, 3D object.
 However, the same attributes can be used for other types of 3D printers that use different methods and materials such as Laser Sintering of powdered materials and curing of liquids using ultraviolet light.

+This document also addresses common Cloud-based issues by extending the IPP Shared Infrastructure Extensions [PWG5100.18], although how such services are provisioned or managed is out of scope.

-This document also does not address the larger issue of choosing a common Object Definition Language (ODL) for interoperability, however there are suggested MIME media type names listed in section 5 for several formats in common use.
+This document does not address the larger issue of choosing a common Object Definition Language (ODL) for interoperability, however there are suggested MIME media type names listed in section 7 for several formats in common use as well as strategies for mapping material definitions in the Job Ticket to the ODL content.

 Terminology